 No bucket list.

-London remains my favourite European city, perhaps because I’ve lived there and know it so well; but still not well enough.
-Copenhagen and Florence are two stunning cities showcasing opposing examples of architecture (the twenty-first century versus the medieval), while both remaining as vivid and colourful as a visitor could wish for.
-Gstaad is wonderful in the winter and remains my favourite ski destination.
+London remains my favorite European city, perhaps because I’ve lived there and know it so well; but still not well enough.
+Copenhagen and Florence are two stunning cities showcasing opposing examples of architecture (the twenty-first century versus the medieval), while both remaining as vivid and colorful as a visitor could wish for.
+Gstaad is wonderful in the winter and remains my favorite ski destination.
 I fly into Geneva and take the Goldenpass train up through the mountains to Gstaad Saanenland.
 Andorra is also a great place to ski and has a good food scene thanks to their positioning to Barcelona and Catalan.

 Further afield and I will always have fond memories of Kansas City, Missouri.
 It was home for me once and I think I left a part of me there.
 I thought Israel was a fascinating country steeped in history and familiar names.
 One of the best meals I’ve ever had was at a restaurant called Uri Buri in Western Galilee and the city of Acre.
 And then there’s South America: Brazil is spectacular; so rooted in fun and festivities and deep religion, and then there’s the football, the food, caipirinhas, the volleyball, the supermodels…